Truemmerer/animated-wallpaper/README.md

  -c	Don't generate static backgrounds.
 Make sure -l is set to a non-volatile location.
  -g	Only generate static backgrounds.
 ```

-Play and loop the video `FILE` on your desktop.

 # Build && Install